 I can still clearly recall one particular physically demanding task I was given at the start of my apprenticeship.
 For several elementary schools, installing TV monitors took up an entire month.
 Projectors and whiteboards had to be taken down as part of the numerous tasks, and (I’m not kidding) a heavy cement block was used to support them.

 Also Read: Is Being an Electrician Stressful?

-Working with electrical components with the hands above your head is one of the most common reasons for developing injuries, especially in the shoulders, neck, and also lower back.
-Electricians will often need to reach high places like lamp outlets, which requires the individual to work with their hands above the head for extended periods.
+One of the most frequent causes of injuries is working with electrical components with your hands above your head, especially in the shoulders, neck, and lower back.
+Electricians frequently need to reach high places, like lamp outlets, which necessitates working for extended periods with their hands above their heads.